Grow With Custom Home Project Managers

 The case is no different with offering clients the option to be their custom home project's manager.

-1. First and foremost – and we can’t stress this enough – just because a client acts as their own GC, that doesn't mean they're taking over the project completely.
+First and foremost — and we can’t stress this enough — just because a client acts as their own GC, doesn't mean they're taking over the project completely.
 You’ll still have an active role in their custom home project.
-While the scope involvement may vary from project to project, a Barden Independent Dealer is still responsible for a few key elements (we’ll look at this more below), such as helping coordinate resources or selling the framing package.
+While the scope of involvement may vary from project to project, a Barden Independent Dealer is still responsible for a few key elements (we’ll look at this more below), such as helping coordinate resources or selling the framing package.

-2. Who's responsible for getting insurance coverage for the project?
+Who's responsible for getting insurance coverage for the project?

-To be direct – when the client assumes the role of GC, they become responsible for getting the appropriate insurance for the project.
+To be direct, when the client assumes the role of GC, they become responsible for getting the appropriate insurance for the project.

 In more regular circumstances where you're the project's GC, your insurance policies would cover the liability of the build.
-For some clients considering being GC, this is enough to turn them away from that prospect.
+This alone makes some clients reconsider being a GC for their custom home project

 Why?